cinghie/wordpress-starter-pack/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 Especially because it is difficult to make them all work well together and not conflict with each other.<br />

 Isn't that true?
-So, no problem, this is why we have packed a group of our plugins all together: all the main extensions for your site, from wishlist and image zoom to quote requests, multi vendor store and credit card payments.<br />
+So, no problem, this is why we have packed a group of our plugins all together: all the main extensions for your site, from wishlist and image zoom to quote requests.<br />

 You won't need to look for each of them on wordpress.org, you can just download and install **YITH Essential Kit for WooCommerce #1** and choose later to activate the plugins that you really need and deactivate them when you do not need them: and they will always be there, easy to find, certain to work.